pombredanne/suffixTree-3/README.md

 The suffix tree for a string  is a tree whose edges are labeled with strings, such that each suffix of  corresponds to exactly one path from the tree's root to a leaf.
-It is thus a radix tree (more specifically, a Patricia tree) for the suffixes of.
+It is thus a radix tree (more specifically, a Patricia tree) for the suffixes of *S*.
 A suffix tree is a special kind of a Trie.

 Constructing such a tree for the string takes time and space linear to the length of string.
-Once constructed, several operations can be performed quickly.
+Once constructed, several operations can be performed quickly (By quickly I mean, the search time is in linear with the **QUERY** string).
 For instance locating a substring allowing or not allowing certain number of mismatches, locating matches using a regex pattern etc. Suffix trees also provided one of the first linear-time solutions for the longest common substring problem.
 These speedups